thomasbrus/predicting-scrabble-game-outcomes/README.md

-# Bachelor Thesis - Probability Calculations in Scrabble
+# Probability Calculations in Scrabble

 ...